Edward Low: Flags

-Initially, Low used the same flag as his associate Francis Spriggs.
-Later, he used his own flag, a red skeletal figure on a black background, which became notorious.
+Initially, Low used the same flag as his associates Francis Spriggs and Charles Harris: a skeleton holding an hourglass and a spear stabbing a heart on a black field.
+Later, he used his own flag, a red skeleton on a black background, which became notorious.
 He first flew his own flag in late July 1723.
 Low also used a green silk flag with a yellow figure of a man blowing a trumpet; this Green Trumpeter was hoisted on the mizzen peak to call his fleet's captains to meetings aboard the flagship.

 Articles

 Low had a set of Articles, a code of conduct.
 The Articles listed below are attributed to Low by The Boston News-Letter.
 The first eight of these articles are essentially identical to those attributed to Lowther by Charles Johnson.

 It is likely that both reports are correct and that Low and Lowther shared the same articles, with Low's two extra articles being an ordonnance, or amendment, adopted after the two crews separated.